Selling Convenience Stores

 Pricing Convenience Stores Properly for Sale

-- Convenience stores are typically priced as a multiple of around two times the owner’s true pre-tax profits (or owner benefit).
+- Convenience stores are typically priced as a multiple of around 2-3 times the adjusted owner benefit.

 Often times, convenience stores offer check cashing, western union, lotto, and other services to their customers.
-Some stores have ATM machines or even video game machines which generate extra income for the store, and generally enhance the store’s valuation.
-Such higher margin add-ons are excellent profit centers and result in higher purchase prices to the convenience store seller.
+Some stores have ATM machines or even video game machines.
+These ancillary services generate extra income for the store, and generally enhance the store’s valuation.
+Such higher margin add-ons are excellent profit centers.

-The sale of your convenience store should be conducted confidentially, priced correctly, and should result in the highest possible purchase price.
+The sale of a convenience store should be conducted confidentially, priced correctly, and ultimately result in the highest possible purchase price.
 Be sure to carefully weigh all above the factors when selling a convenience store.

 Give Martin at Five Star Business Brokers of Palm Beach County a call today for a FREE evaluation of your business.